 Nancy Freeman serves as Treasurer of CMS.

 Albert "Al" Grandoit is a native of the Northeast who has made New Orleans his home.
-He is the founder and director of Brics & Wes L3C, a low profit Civil and Criminal Law Investigation and Mediation Office.
-He has worked as a mitigation specialist and investigator with the Louisiana Capital Assistance Center, a non-profit law firm representing indigent defendants in capital cases and previously with at-risk youth and families.
-Al served on the committee developing the New Orleans Community Mediation/Police Mediation Project and recently served as Interim Executive Director of Community Mediation Services.
+He is an mediator and mitigation specialist and investigator with Brics & Wes L3C, a low profit Civil and Criminal Law Investigation, Mediation, and Legal Assist Office.
+He has worked as a mitigation specialist with the Louisiana Capital Assistance Center, a non-profit law firm representing indigent defendants in capital cases and previously with at-risk youth and families.
+Al served on the committee developing the New Orleans Community Mediation/Police Mediation Project and briefly served as Interim Executive Director of Community Mediation Services.
 Al is a graduate of the University of South Florida with a degree in Political Science and minor in Public Administration, later receiving a Masters in Government at Harvard University.
 While in Massachusetts, Al received mediation training at Mediation Works, Inc. and trained as a volunteer community court mediator.
 Al has mediated small-claims, family disputes/CINS (parent and child disputes), summary process, landlord-tenant cases, and has co-conducted family divorce & participated in juvenile co-mediator training.
 As a CMS board member, Al has assisted in mediations and training activities for CMS.

 Judge Calvin Johnson served four years in the United States Air Force receiving an honorable discharge in 1973.
 He received his Jurisdoctorate from Loyola Law School in 1978.
 In 1981, he became a faculty member at Loyola Law School.
 He became a full professor serving as the Director of the Loyola Law Clinic Criminal Clinic in 1985.
 Judge Johnson was elected to the Orleans Parish Criminal District Court in 1990, the first African American elected to the Criminal District Court bench.
 In 2004, Judge Johnson became the first African American Chief Judge of that court.
 Judge Johnson established the first Mental Health Treatment Court in the State of Louisiana In 2002.
 Recipient of the La.
 Supreme Court Justice Albert Tate Award for Judicial Excellence, the Louis A. Martinet Award for Judicial Excellence, the ACLU Ben Smith Award for Community Service, and the Loyola Law School Alumni of the Year award, he currently serves as the Executive Director of the Metropolitan Human Service District.